 The ASCI Board is governed by bylaws that are reviewed and updated periodically.
 Most notably these bylaws provide guidelines for board elections and job descriptions for each of the board officers.

-AUTISM SOCIETY OF AMERICA – Central Illinois (the “Corporation”)
+AUTISM SUPPORT OF CENTRAL ILLINOIS (ASCI) – (the “Corporation”)